KospY/BasSDK/Components/Guides/SDK-HowTo/CreatingAssetBundles.md

 The process to create a new group and assign assets is the following:

-1. Create a new group with `New → Packed assets`
+1. Create a new group with `New → Packed assets`.
+It is recommended to rename this packed asset
 2. Drag and drop your asset in the group
 3. Set a unique address for it, we recommend using an address like `[Your Mod Name or Author Name].Item.XX` to avoid conflicts with other mods or default assets
 4. Assign a label, either `Windows` and/or `Android`.
 If you are asset is used on both platforms, use both labels.